-On August 7th and 8th, we will be offering a Professional Development workshop for teachers in the Petaluma watershed, dedicated to climate change and environmental literacy.
-The two day workshop will include a presentation by Shelley Brooks, PhD sharing her expertise in the incorporation of environmental literacy into history and social science classrooms.
-Teachers will have the opportunity to engage, collaborate, and lesson plan with workshop presenters and colleagues.
+Summer of 2018, we had a fascinating workshop Professional Development workshop for teachers in the Petaluma watershed, dedicated to climate change and environmental literacy.
+The two day workshop included a presentation by the wonderful Shelley Brooks, PhD who shared her expertise in the incorporation of environmental literacy into history and social science classrooms.
+Teachers had the opportunity to engage, collaborate, and lesson plan with workshop presenters and colleagues.

 Michelle Sauceda expanded on the value of being in nature, the importance of Outdoor Education, and demonstrated some learning opportunities for classes outside.
 After presentations, and distribution of helpful resources, teachers had the opportunity to brainstorm and lesson plan collectively.
 The workshop concluded after boating on the Petaluma river.